 Year on year there is a huge hype generated when guessing who the next headliner may be.
 Worthy Farm has played host to some of the biggest music legends that have ever lived, and this another reason to love Glastonbury.

 To add credibility to my thoughts, I spoke to a music agent at CAA in London, Paul Franklin (aged 51).
 He has attended the festival for his 20th time in 2017 (so could be deemed a regular to Worthy Farm!).

-- It has to be Pulp, everyone was looking forward to seeing the stone roses and they gave everything they had when covering for them.
-They killed it and they were the unexpected success.
+- “It has to be Pulp, everyone was looking forward to seeing the Stone Roses and they gave everything and killed it!”

-- ” Its an achievement to see an artist, like James Bay go from the smallest stage to the pyramid stage.
-Great to take on artists from 10 people to 100,000 at Glastonbury, side of stage you see them in front of 100,000… like a proud parent moment!”
+- “James Bay went from the smallest stage to the pyramid stage.
+It’s great to take on artists from 10 people to thousands at Glastonbury.
+You side of stage, seeing them in front of 100,000… it’s like a proud parent moment!”

-- If I could use 2… “An experience”
+- “If I could use 2… “An experience”

 Glastonbury is a festival we all love, and I do hope I’ve helped to reinforce why.
 Glastonbury, we are very lucky to have you, and bring on 2019!